Thompson-Group/Solvated-Electron/README.md

-# Solvated-Electron
+# Classical-MD
-This is a modified version of Classical-MD
+This will be the classical section of this code.